by Cheryl Smyth

 Both countries place animals traveling from most countries in quarantine for at least 30 days.

 India allows one pet per visitor, but regulations depend on your country of origin.
-They require a veterinarian certificate stating that the animal is free of parasites, Aujeszky's disease, distemper, rabies, leichmaniasis, and leptospirosis.
-India is becoming quite pet-friendly as dogs are become increasingly popular, especially among the new rich, who tend to prefer high-status breeds.
+They require a veterinarian certificate stating that the animal is free of parasites, Aujeszky’s disease, distemper, rabies, leichmaniasis, and leptospirosis.
+India is becoming quite pet-friendly as dogs are becoming increasingly popular, especially among the new rich, who tend to prefer high-status breeds.
 Unwanted mongrels still roam the streets, often carrying and spreading rabies.
 Because there are concerns about the availability of rabies vaccines some of these mongrels are being herded and poisoned with strychnine.

 In Israel, up to two healthy dogs with rabies vaccinations are allowed in with each owner.
 No import permit is required as long as they have a veterinary certificate.